 Coe maintained his lawless ways and his freedom for about a year, hiding out in a small (now defunct) settlement of Madison, New Mexico, near Folsom.
 However, while he was sleeping in a woman’s bunkhouse, her 14-year-old son rode from the ranch and contacted area soldiers, who soon returned and arrested Coe.
 The fugitive was then taken to Pueblo, Colorado to await trial and along the way, allegedly said, “I never figured to be outgeneraled by a woman, a pony, and a boy.”

-However, before he could come to trial, vigilantes took matters into their own hands on the evening of July 20, 1868, forcibly removed him from the jail.
-Loading him into a wagon, they then moved him to a cottonwood tree on the bank of Fountain Creek and lynched him while he was still handcuffed and shackled.
+However, before he could come to trial, vigilantes took matters into their own hands, and on the evening of July 20, 1868, forcibly removed him from the jail.
+Loading him into a wagon, they moved him to a cottonwood tree on the bank of Fountain Creek and lynched him while he was still handcuffed and shackled.
 The next day, his body was discovered and buried under the tree that he was hanged from.
 Years later, when a new road was being built in the vicinity of Fourth Street in Pueblo, workers found the skeletal remains of what is believed to have been Coe’s.

 Without his leadership, the rest of his gang headed for parts unknown and are lost in history.